Shreya-P02/Keelvar-An-Agentic-AI-Case-Study/README.md

 ## 4. Partners and Investors
 ### 4.1 Partners
-Keevlar collaborates with a range of partners to improve the implementation and effectiveness of its sourcing solutions.
+Keelvar collaborates with a range of partners to improve the implementation and effectiveness of its sourcing solutions.
 Rather than operating in isolation, the company leverages these partnerships to connect its technology within broader procurement and business systems.

 Integration partners
 - XENETA